UniKonf/vibey/README.md

 ### 🛠️ Start Client

-#### 5. Create a .env.local file and copy the credentials from .env.example and paste it into the .env file.
+#### 5. Create a .env.local file and copy the credentials from .env.example and paste it into the .env.local file.

 #### 7. Start the application using the following command: